Acewvrs/ceph-progress-doc/README.md

     - degraded_stretch_mode(0),
     - recovering_stretch_mode(0),
     - stretch_mode_bucket(0)

+### 11/05
+Resolved: merge conflict and "sign-off" error.

+Problem: our PR has an API issue and fails [one of the tests](https://github.com/Acewvrs/ceph/blob/5acf3d01c18f7bc43792ead1c5000e3e2d671a1f/qa/tasks/mgr/mgr_test_case.py#L111)
+TypeError: unhashable type: 'dict'

+The variable loaded is a list of dictionaries rather than a list of strings or other hashable types (as can be seen from the output below).
+When you attempt to create a set from loaded, Python throws an error because it cannot hash dictionaries.

+Intuiton: this is because we switched to using the dump() function from the dump_string() function: it->second->dump(f.get()) f->dump_string("module", p);

+The dump_string seems to be the more proper way to print out, given that it takes the "module" option.

 ### Output
 Full output of the command 'ceph mgr module ls ls -f json-pretty':